 Boxing Day Parking

-Never take it for granted, we live within walking distance to the biggest mall on Auckland north shore.
-Knowing parking would be an issue, we took the pram out and went for a walk with the kids instead.
-Far in the distance, the car park already seemed pretty full, cars were roaming in circles trying to find a space to park.
-By the time we got there, the mall opened up empty patches of grass to accommodate more and more cars flocking in by the minute.
+Far in the distance, we were able to see the Westfield car park filling up fast.
+Some cars were roaming in circles trying to find a space to park, and then more cars came in behind them.
+By the time we got to the mall, Westfield had opened up empty patches of grass near the carpark to accommodate more cars that were flocking in by the minute.

 On the other side of the roundabout, we were fascinated to see rows of cars parked in the middle of the road on pedestrian refuge islands.
 To my relief, it was a good call to leave our car behind.